 At both Clearbrook Massachusetts and Clearbrook Pennsylvania, our heroin addiction treatment programs were created to help people pick themselves up from heroin addiction and get their lives back on track.
 While a variety of heroin addiction treatments focus on overcoming addiction, few are able to set the patient up for long-term success.

-At our Northeast addictions treatment centers, we not only want to be with you through every step of the recovery process but also we want to provide a comprehensive approach to treatment that decreases the chances of relapse.
+At our Northeast addictions treatment centers, we not only want to be with you through every step of the recovery process, but we also want to provide a comprehensive approach to treatment that decreases the chances of relapse.
 We work with every patient to provide a treatment plan that best fits their needs and gives them their greatest chance of long-term recovery.

 After detox, patients will be placed in the appropriate program for their needs and partake in a variety of therapies and treatments to address their addiction issues on a deeper level.
-Their time in our heroin addiction treatment will include one-on-one counseling with their primary therapist, group therapy, 12-step meetings, relapse prevention, cognitive behavioral therapy, art therapy, and even family therapy for addiction education.
+Their time in our heroin addiction treatment will include one-on-one counseling with their primary therapist, group therapy, 12-step meetings, relapse prevention, cognitive behavioral therapy, art therapy, and even family therapy.
 After working closely with the patient and their support systems, our specialists will devise an appropriate aftercare plan to give the patient the greatest chance of long-term success.

 If you or a loved one is struggling with addiction, you are not alone.
 Our heroin rehab program at Clearbrook Treatment Centers is here to help.
 Contact us today to learn more.